MicrosoftDocs/Viva/Viva/sales/configure-forms-and-fields.md

 ![Screenshot showing mini view of CRM records in Viva Sales ](media/viva-sales-mini-view.png "Screenshot showing mini view of CRM records in Viva Sales.")

-**\[Notes**:
+> [!NOTE]

--   The available fields for the mini view are the ones that are available in the detailed view.
+> - The available fields for the mini view are the ones that are available in the detailed view.

--   Mini view settings impact the results when searching for connected records.
+> - Mini view settings impact the results when searching for connected records.
 In Dynamics 365, the search behavior for connected records depends on the quick find view.
 You must ensure that the fields set for the mini view in Dynamics 365 exist in the quick find view, otherwise, the search list will not show the additional fields.
 In Salesforce, the search is performed on name and the additional fields selected in mini view.\]

 ### Select fields for mini view